j-mendez/next-intercom/README.md

 # Intercom-Next

 create intercom chat composer in any browser or on the server using javascript.
 Keep messager up across SSR pages.
 Easy drop in for Next.js
+Extra configuration for priority adjustments to keep the main thread unblocked.

 ## Installation